 - 1) What do you see as the greatest obstacles to and opportunities for the growth of your program?
 Briefly explain.

-Creative Writing has experienced a number of reorgs in the past 10 years.
+Creative Writing has experienced a number of reorgs in the past 10 years that have created obstacles for programmatic growth as we acclimated to shifting priorities for each department Creative Writing joined.
 Once a part of SCWA, then Fine Arts, and now Writing, Literature, and Language, we are working towards greater programmatic autonomy, which will allow us to make changes to program required courses and staffing as needed.

-Some obstacles include navigating through the pandemic, having uncertainty about college leadership, and uncertainty with enrollment and course cancellation.
-Our students' lives include juggling obstacles such as securing childcare, coordinating connecting bus schedules, finding a way to get to class, or to find a zoomable space in a complex home environment.
+Other obstacles include navigating the pandemic, having uncertainty about college leadership, and uncertainty with enrollment and course cancellations.
+Our post-traditional students' lives include juggling obstacles such as securing childcare, coordinating connecting bus schedules, finding a way to get to class, or to find a zoomable space in a complex home environment.
 These can also serve as opportunities for our students if they have knowledge of student resources.
-Within the library is the writing center, ready and willing to assist students with questions and editing concerns.
-Working with the library, the writing center, and with WLL continue to provide growth prospects for us in meeting basic needs of our students.

 Although we provide a plethora of resources for our students, many of these resources go unused due to lack of information.
+For example, within the library is the writing center, ready and willing to assist students with questions and editing concerns.
 One way to approach this obstacle is by more informed advising.

 A clear opportunity for continued growth in our program is our increased number of majors/minors coming to us.
 Many of our majors are also interested in a double major, or obtaining a minor.
 Some of the most common pairings have been English; Screenwriting; Theater; Professional Communication and TCID.